2018 American Samoan general election

-An election was held on Tuesday, November 6, 2018, to elect the non-voting delegate to the United States House of Representatives from American Samoa's at-large congressional district.
-The election coincided with the midterm elections for other federal and territorial offices, including the larger American Samoa general election, as well as the nationwide 2018 United States House of Representatives elections and the 2018 United States general elections.
+General elections were held in American Samoa on Tuesday, November 6, 2018, to elect members of the Fono and the non-voting delegate to the United States House of Representatives from the territory's at-large congressional district.
+The elections coincided with the nationwide 2018 United States House of Representatives elections and the wider 2018 United States elections.

 Incumbent delegate Amata Coleman Radewagen, a Republican who had held the seat since 2015, won re-election to the United States House of Representatives for a third term.

 Background

-In November 2014, Amata Coleman Radewagen defeated 10-term incumbent Democratic Rep. Eni Faleomavaega in a crowded race for the seat.
+In November 2014 Amata Coleman Radewagen defeated 10-term incumbent Democratic Rep. Eni Faleomavaega in a crowded race for the seat.
 She won re-election to a second term in 2016.

-Candidates
+Delegate candidates

 The deadline for candidates to file with the Election Office was September 1, 2018.
 Three candidates filed to run for election to American Samoa's lone seat in the United States House of Representatives by the deadline.